 If you prefer to keep the money you’d otherwise pay to a property manager, you’ll have to take on the tasks the manager would handle.
 You’ll have to advertise the property, show it to prospective tenants, screen them, collect rents, handle repairs, and do the bookkeeping.
 To help, you can read our article on landlord checklists and download our free checklist template.

 If you decide to self-manage, you’ll still need the services of various professionals.
-First, while not required, consider using a real estate agency to list the property on the Multiple Listing Service (MLS) and their affiliated sites like Trulia.
+First, while not required, consider using a real estate agency to list the property on the MLS and affiliated sites like Trulia.
 The largest pool of qualified tenants is going to turn to local real estate companies to find a rental.
-Even though you have to pay an agent a month’s rent in commission to secure a tenant, you’d probably cost yourself that much (or more) in vacancy and other expenses trying to get the property rented yourself.
+Even though you have to pay an agent a month’s rent in commission to secure a tenant, you’d probably cost yourself that much or more in vacancy and other expenses trying to get the rented property yourself.

-The key to long-term success with buy and hold properties is in getting good tenants to occupy your units.
-This starts with good advertising and marketing of the property.
-Then, potential tenants must be carefully screened to find the best candidates.
+The key to long-term success with buy-and-hold properties is in getting good tenants to occupy your units.
+This starts with setting the right rent price and good advertising and marketing of the property.
+Then, potential tenants must be screened carefully to find the best candidates.
 Finally, you need to have a strong lease in place.

 If you are uneasy about anything during the screening process, it’s probably best to forego that candidate and move on to another.
 It’s probably better to forego a month’s rent while you wait for a better candidate than to get a potentially bad tenant who will cost you more in the long run.
 Some warning signs might be unverifiable employment or extremely bad credit.

-At the same time, make sure you don’t overstep the law – ie. illegally discriminate.
-If a tenant is qualified, they are qualified.
+At the same time, make sure you don’t overstep the law, such as by discriminate illegally.
+If a tenant is qualified, he or she is qualified—period.
 Luckily, there’s also software available to help you screen and find the best tenants.
 You can read our buyer’s guide on the best tenant screening software for more information.

 Have a Good Lease